gerryblackmon/National-Gallery-Forensic-Case/README.md

 # National-Gallery-Forensic-Case
 Participants are instructed to gather as much evidence as possible to establish the case for prosecution using Kali Linux OS with Autopsy.

-Like
+***Awarded for "Deepest Dive" at University of CA Irvine Cybersecurity Program 2021

 Description of Project